Breezee AI Docs

 MQL profile editor — empty

-The editor opens inline.
-You can edit the name and description, and below them is the Criteria builder.
-With zero criteria the profile is a no-op — it'll never match any prospect.
+You can edit the name and description.
+Below them is the Criteria builder — with zero criteria the profile is a no-op and will never match any prospect.

 Click Add Criterion to add the first one.